skoomasteve/Group-Membership-Inspector/README.md

 ## Tips

 Use the filter to quickly find groups/users, sort by any of the columns available.
-Once the desired users are selected use ctrl + c to copy comma delimited text; this can bee pasted into a .csv file for easy use or further scripting.
+Once the desired users are selected use ctrl + c to copy comma delimited text; this can be pasted into a .csv file for easy use or further scripting.

 ## Considerations